fraserxu/gify-app/README.md

 > Convert videos to gifs as an OS X, Linux and Windows app

 The idea came from the post [How to create high quality animated GIFs](https://cloudup.com/blog/how-to-create-high-quality-animated-gifs-from-video) by [@guille](https://github.com/guille), and then I found [@kevva](https://github.com/kevva) made the [imagemin-app](https://github.com/kevva/imagemin-app).
-I just combined them together.
+So I combined them.

 ## Install